TBarnhart2/DnD/content/Campaign Session Plans/Session 2.md

 ---
 draft: "true"
 ---

-This will be the second half of the temple
+This is the black market sale of the lens piece, which is a heist where they need to steal the lens (or somehow win the auction)

-They will level up to 4 after this temple
+Level up to 4 after this